phillycommunitywireless/phillycommunitywireless/content/job.md

 ## Requirements

-Highschool degree or equivalent
+Highschool degree or equivalent/
-Fluent spoken and written communication in English and Spanish Basic technical know-how with digital technologies Willingness to learn
+Fluent spoken and written communication in English and Spanish/ Basic technical know-how with digital technologies/ Willingness to learn/
-Outgoing personality, customer service skills
+Outgoing personality, customer service skills/

 ## Responsibilities